 The church is just a short walk from Michelangelo’s square (in fact it can even be seen from there) and offers equally breathtaking views of Florence.

-#16.
-Basilica di Santa Croce
+16. Basilica di Santa Croce

 Even though Piazza di Santa Croce is not as busy as Piazza del Duomo, you should come here either early in the morning or late during the evening when there’s less traffic for an awesome photo opportunity.

 Extra Instagrammable spots in Florence

 I haven’t had the chance to visit the following four spots myself yet (they’re still on my to-see list), but I thought I should mention them nevertheless.

 17. Basilica of Santa Maria Novella

 This church is located very close to the main train station.
 It was undergoing renovations when we visited and sadly we didn’t check to see if the facade was also being renovated (the facade is facing Piazza Santa Maria Novella).

 18. The Great Synagogue of Florence

 The Great Synagogue of Florence is a large building, with a magnificent dome decorated with mosaics and frescoes.
 You can buy a ticket and visit its beautiful interior.